-For example, there may not be a chargeback right, if the merchant is required by the government to impose a voucher or other reasonable alternative on the cardholder in lieu of a refund.
+For example, there may not be a chargeback right, if the merchant is permitted by the government to impose (without the cardholder's consent) a voucher or other reasonable alternative on the cardholder in lieu of a refund.

 In the second presentment documentation, acquirers may consider providing applicable terms and conditions properly disclosed to the cardholder at the time of purchase and/or applicable government legislation or regulation forcing reasonable alternative in lieu of refund.